jeokrohn/brkcol2175clemea2018/README.md

 ## Folder: Notebook
 This folder contains the Jupyter notebooks used for the demos.

-## Folder: Videos
-This folder contains videos of the demos

 ## Live Jupyter demo environment

-To get a live environment (Jupyter server with the demo notebook) you can run the following command from the main directory:
+To get a live environment (Jupyter server with the demo notebooks) you can run the following command from the main directory:

 ```
 docker build -t brkcol2175clemea2018 .